 From the 1930s to 1950s, the Matney brothers and their friends entertained each other both in and out of trouble.

-Stories: This boyhood memoir contains a hundred stories about the Matney boys, four brothers in northern Texas who found inventive and rambunctious ways to have fun in and around Sandy Creek.
-From the 1930s to the 1950s, these brothers and their friends entertained each other both in and out of trouble.
+Stories: This boyhood memoir contains a hundred tales about the Matney boys, four brothers raised in northern Texas who found inventive and rambunctious ways to have fun in and around Sandy Creek.
+From the 1930s to the 1950s, the brothers and their friends entertained each other both in and out of trouble.

-The short tales retold in The Sandy Creek Boys range from intimate to hilarious to hair raising, including episodes on a north Texas farm, in the nearby towns, at school, and a short stint in the local jail.
-The tales are based on the lives of Jerry A Matney and his three brothers, who grew up in Wise County, Texas.
+The tales included in The Sandy Creek Boys range from intimate to hilarious and onto hair raising, including escapades on the family's farm near the edge of the Caddo-LBJ National Grasslands.
+These stories relate their adventures in nearby towns, at school, in neighboring Decatur, and even a short stint in the local jail.
+All coming-of-age stories are based on the lives of the author and his three brothers, who lived in Wise County, Texas.

-Several of the boys' childhood friends feature prominently in these stories, including the boy who set off fireworks in school and theater.
+Several of the boys' childhood friends feature prominently, including the boy who liked setting off fireworks in the local school and theater.

-Purchase: Printed copies of The Sandy Creek Boys are available from the author.
-If you would like to have a trade paperback version of this book, contact Jerry at: email@example.com.
-The eBook is available from Amazon and other eBook vendors.
-To view the webpage for the Kindle eBook, click here.
+Print copies of The Sandy Creek Boys are available from Jerry.
+If you would like a signed trade copy of this book, contact Jerry at: email@example.com